Quenaze/Pubg-Dma/README.md

 ---

-## 🖥 Platform Support
+## 🖥 PLATFORM

+- ✔ PC
-- ✔ PC (Steam Version Only)
+- ✔ Steam Version Only

 ---

-## 📌 Important Notes

-- This project uses **read-only DMA memory access**
-- Designed for advanced users familiar with DMA setups
-- Proper hardware setup is mandatory for correct operation

----

-## 💬 Community & Support
+## 💬 COMMUNITY & SUPPORT

-Join our Discord for updates, support, and announcements:
+Join our Discord for:
+- Updates
+- Support
+- Announcements

 🔗 **https://discord.gg/sqxjBunbzW**

 ---

-## ⚠ Disclaimer
+## ⚠ DISCLAIMER

 This project is provided for **educational and research purposes only**.
-The author is not responsible for misuse or violations of any game's terms of service.
+The author takes **no responsibility** for misuse or violations of any game's terms of service.

 Use at your own risk.